Improving the Safety and Quality of Eggs and Egg Products

 Key Features

-- Focuses on egg safety and nutritional quality with reference to egg contaminants such as Salmonella Enteritidis
+- Focuses on egg chemistry, production and consumption with reference to the factors than can impact egg quality

-- Chapters discuss essential topics such as monitoring and control procedures in laying flocks and egg decontamination methods

-- Presents a comprehensive overview of the role of eggs in nutrition and other health applications including dietary cholesterol, egg allergy, egg enrichment and bioactive fractions of eggs
+- Reviews recent research in the areas of disease, egg quality and the development of new technologies to assure egg safety

 Readership